 View the program availability for the upcoming intakes.

-New students are accepted into the Culinary Arts program for the Fall (September) and Winter (January) terms.
+New applicants are accepted into the Culinary Arts program for the Fall (September) and Winter (January) terms.

 General Admissions Requirements